tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 ## Provide Extended Configuration as a Web PvD {#configuration}

-Beyond providing basic DoH server functionality, server nodes SHOULD offer a set of extended configuration to help clients discover the default set of domains for which the server is designated, as well as other capabilities offered by the server deployment.
+Beyond providing basic DoH server functionality, server nodes SHOULD provide a mechanism that allows clients to look up properties and configuration for the server deployment.
+Amongst other information, this configuration can optionally contain a list of some popular domains for which this server is designated.
+This allows clients to optimize lookups for the many common names.

 This set of extended configuration information is referred to as a Web Provisioning Domain, or a Web PvD.
 Provisioning Domains are